Social Media Boundaries: Protect Your Mental Health Without FOMO

 7. Will reducing social media actually improve my mental health, or is that overstated?

-The evidence is solid but nuanced.
-Reducing passive scrolling — mindless consumption, comparison-heavy feeds — consistently shows mental health benefits in studies.
-Reducing active use — direct messaging, sharing your own content, engaging in communities you care about — shows much weaker or neutral effects.
+The data is clear: cutting mindless consumption consistently lifts mood, while direct messaging barely moves the needle.
+Track how you feel after closing the app, not just how long you stayed on.
+Quality beats clock time every time.
+Reducing passive scrolling — mindless consumption, comparison-heavy feeds — consistently shows mental health benefits.
+Reducing active use — direct messaging, sharing your own content — shows much weaker or neutral effects.
 The type of use matters as much as the amount.

 Hot this week